 Section 8.100 - Standards & Specifications

-1. Unless specifically noted, before any final plat of a subdivision is eligible for final approval, and before any street is accepted for maintenance by the Town or the State Department of Transportation, minimum improvements (including drainage and soil erosion) must have been completed by the developer and approved by the Town Engineering Department, or other designated engineer, in accordance with the standards and specifications of the Land Development Standards Manual or Article 5 of the Huntersville Zoning Ordinance, whichever applies.
+1. Unless specifically noted, before any final plat of a subdivision is eligible for final approval, and before any street is accepted for maintenance by the Town or the State Department of Transportation, minimum improvements (including drainage and soil erosion) must have been completed by the developer and approved by the Town Engineering/Public Works Departments, or other designated engineer, in accordance with the standards and specifications of the Land Development Standards Manual or Article 5 of the Huntersville Zoning Ordinance, whichever applies.
 Minimum improvements not completed and approved must be guaranteed in accordance with the provisions of Section 8.400.3 prior to final plat approval.1.
 Unless specifically noted, before any final plat of a subdivision is eligible for final approval, and before any street is accepted for maintenance by the town or the State Department of Transportation, minimum improvements (including drainage and soil erosion) must have been completed by the developer and approved by the Town Engineering Department, or other designated engineer, in accordance with the standards and specifications of the Land Development Standards Manual or Article 5 of the Huntersville Zoning Ordinance, whichever applies.
 Minimum improvements not completed and approved must be bonded in accordance with the provisions of Section 8.400.3 prior to final plat approval.

 2. The intent of the specifications set out in this sub-section is to prescribe minimum requirements for storm drainage and street improvements to be undertaken by the developer.
-Satisfactory completion of these improvements, attested by approval of the Town Engineering Department, will qualify streets in the town to be accepted for maintenance by the town and streets in the extraterritorial jurisdiction to be accepted for maintenance by the town upon annexation or, in the case of state-standard streets, to be considered for maintenance by the state.
+Satisfactory completion of these improvements, attested by approval of the Town Engineering/Public Works Departments, will qualify streets in the town to be accepted for maintenance by the town and streets in the extraterritorial jurisdiction to be accepted for maintenance by the town upon annexation or, in the case of state-standard streets, to be considered for maintenance by the state.

 8.110 STREET IMPROVEMENT RESPONSIBILITY